Last updated: Dec-11-2024

 text

-color is used for all the text and icons that are present within the video player UI.
+color is for all the text and icons that are present within the video player UI.

 You can configure the color scheme as part of the <video>